Curry's 41 points push Warriors past Pelicans 123-108 - WHIZ News

 The Warriors, who currently occupy a Western Conference play-in position, moved four games ahead of 11th-place New Orleans with seven games remaining.
 But these teams meet twice more, giving the Pelicans a small measure of hope — if they can figure out how to contain Curry.

+How the Pelicans respond is “going to show what kind of character we have as a team,” Zion Williamson said.

-Pelicans defenders often looked mesmerized by the Warriors star as he dribbled along the perimeter before pulling up for deep 3-pointers or initiating clever drives toward the rim.
-His eight 3s included a pull-up from 30 feet as he seemed to dazzle what should have been a hostile New Orleans crowd of nearly 4,000.
+The Pelicans often looked mesmerized by the Warriors star as he dribbled along the perimeter before snapping off 3-pointers or initiating clever drives toward the rim.
+His eight 3s included a pull-up from 30 feet.

+“Everywhere he runs on the floor, with or without the ball, teams are terrified,” Green said.
+“The guy can take over a game and make it hard for any team in the NBA on any given night.”

-Zion Williamson scored 32 points and Brandon Ingram added 19 points for the Pelicans, who trailed by as many as 25 in the first half of a game they urgently needed to win.
-Lonzo Ball, who helped spur an overtime victory in Minnesota two night earlier, continued to struggle with consistent production.
+Williamson scored 32 points and Brandon Ingram added 19 points for the Pelicans, who trailed by as many as 25 in the first half of a game they urgently needed to win.

-New Orleans was as close as six points when Willy Hernangomez’s short hook made it 79-73 with nearly five minutes still remaining in the third quarter.
+New Orleans got as close as six points when Willy Hernangomez’s short hook made it 79-73 with nearly five minutes still remaining in the third quarter.

 That’s when Curry led another Warriors surge, highlighted by his step-back 3 from 28 feet that made it 92-76.

-Despite Curry and Green heading to the bench early in the fourth quarter, New Orleans struggled to close the gap.
-Wiggins scored Golden State’s first 10 points of the final period, hitting a pair of 3s and a leaning, left-handed layup before tumbling across the baseline.
+With Curry and Green resting early in the fourth quarter, New Orleans still struggled to close the gap.
+Wiggins scored Golden State’s first 10 points of the period, hitting a pair of 3s and a leaning, left-handed layup before tumbling across the baseline.

+“Obviously, we were trying to get Steph some rest and Draymond some rest,” Warriors coach Steve Kerr said.
+“We needed buckets and Andrew got three or four big ones to keep them at bay.”

 Then Curry checked back in and hit his final 3 of the night to make it 108-90.

-Curry scored 21 points in the first half, including a trio of 3s in the first quarter, the final two of which had the crowd gasping.
-On the first, Curry pulled up from 30 feet.
-He came back soon after with a 27-footer that gave him 17 first-quarter points and the Warriors their first 20-point lead at 39-19.
+Curry scored 21 points in the first half, including a trio of 3s in the first quarter, to help Golden State grab a 39-19 lead.

+“The game was basically decided in the first quarter,” Pelicans coach Stan Van Gundy said.
+“It’s frustrating in a big game like that to come out in the first quarter and play as poorly as we did.”

-Pool’s 3 made it 58-33 before the Pelicans suddenly found a bit of momentum.
-They closed the half on a 19-6 run, which included Eric Bledsoe’s double-pump pull-up from the top of the key as he was fouled from behind, and Ball’s right wing 3 at the horn.
+Jordan Pool’s 3 made it 58-33 before the Pelicans closed the half on a 19-6 run, which included Eric Bledsoe’s double-pump pull-up from the top of the key as he was fouled from behind, and Ball’s right wing 3 at the horn.

 The spurt cut the Warriors’ lead to 66-54 and gave the Pelicans hope.
 That is, until Curry squelched it.